fsspec/kerchunk/docs/source/reference_aggregation.rst

-After creating the k_index as per the desired duration, we will use the ``DataTree`` model from the `xarray-datatree <https://xarray-datatree.readthedocs.io/en/latest/>`_ to view a part of the aggregation or the whole.
+After creating the k_index as per the desired duration, we will use the ``DataTree`` model from the `xarray-datatree <https://xarray-datatree.readthedocs.io/en/latest/>`_ to view a part(desired variables) or the whole of the aggregation, using the k_index.
 Below is a tree model made from an aggregation of GRIB files produced from **GEFS** model hosted in AWS S3 bucket.

 .. code-block:: bash